 (c) Bedding and Joint Filler Material for Pervious Pavers.
 Bedding and joint filler material for pervious pavers shall consist of clean washed, durable, uncoated particles, free from lumps of clay and all deleterious substances.
-The bedding and joint material shall meet the gradation requirements of Table 704.02B.
+The bedding and joint filler material shall meet the gradation requirements of Table 704.02B.

-(d) Joint Filler for Brick and Concrete Pavers.
+(d) Bedding and Joint Filler for Brick and Concrete Pavers.
 Bedding and joint filler material for brick and concrete pavers shall be Type II mortar.
-Prepared color conforming to ASTM C150 shall be added such that the color matches the color of the surrounding paver.
+Prepared color conforming to ASTM C150 shall be added such that the color of the bedding and joint filler material matches the color of the surrounding paver.

-(e) Joint Filler for Granite Pavers.
+(e) Bedding and Joint Filler for Granite Pavers.
 Bedding and joint filler material for granite pavers shall be Type I mortar.

 602-0002.03 CONSTRUCTION REQUIREMENTS.